 Is The Obesity Code Diet Safe?

 If the methods used in The Obesity Code are applied for a short period, as a method of healing the pancreas and boosting the metabolism, it may be safe to try.
-However, most health experts say that it isn’t a good program to use for more than a month.
+However, most health experts say that it isn’t an excellent program to use for more than a month.

 Those who are pregnant or nursing should never attempt intermittent fasting.
 Parents shouldn’t have their small children use the program either, even if they are overweight.

-People with diabetes have to be especially careful if they try The Obesity Code too since it could make their blood sugar level too low.
+People with blood sugar issues or health conditiond have to be especially careful if they try The Obesity Code too since it could make their blood sugar level too low.

 Is The Obesity Code Expensive?